-am, Our Tree Spring crew felled, limbed, and bucked seven trees.
-I believe all were white fir.
-Sim and Eric felled, limbed and bucked two dead trees below the sidewalk to the rest rooms.
-I felled a dead tree next to the trail just above the rest rooms.
-Lorna bucked it.
-I felled a dead snag next to the trail a little farther up, and Sim bucked it.
-Jerry felled a larger dead tree between the trail and parking lot and Lorna bucked it.
-Eric felled another larger dead tree nearby and bucked it.
-Jerry felled a dead top tree with three witches' brooms at the crown that was inside the first bend of the trail above the rest rooms.
-Jerry and Eric bucked it.
-Other smaller trees were cut to clear lays or escape trails. and Dan BentonTree Spring Trailhead -- Our Tree Spring crew felled, limbed, and bucked seven trees.
+Report of FOSM Volunteers Felling Hazard Trees at Tree Spring Trailhead and in Balsam Glade Picnic Area, Wednesday, July 8, 2026

+Sam Beard and Dan Benton

+On Wednesday, July 8, FOSM volunteers felled hazard trees at Tree Spring Trailhead and in Balsam Glade Picnic Area.

+Tree Spring Trailhead -- Our Tree Spring crew felled, limbed, and bucked seven trees.
 I believe all were white fir.
 Sim and Eric felled, limbed and bucked two dead trees below the sidewalk to the rest rooms.
 I felled a dead tree next to the trail just above the rest rooms.
 Lorna bucked it.
 I felled a dead snag next to the trail a little farther up, and Sim bucked it.
 Jerry felled a larger dead tree between the trail and parking lot and Lorna bucked it.
 Eric felled another larger dead tree nearby and bucked it.
 Jerry felled a dead top tree with three witches' brooms at the crown that was inside the first bend of the trail above the rest rooms.
 Jerry and Eric bucked it.
 Tree diameters ranged from 5 inches to 12 inches.
 Other smaller trees were cut to clear lays or escape routes.
 (Dan Benton)

 Balsam Glade Picnic Area – Michael Arndt felled, limbed, and bucked two dead trees with diameters of 10 to 12 inches below the restrooms in Balsam Glade Picnic Area.
 Then the crew moved to the end of the nature trail where Michael limbed a 22-inch ponderosa pine that had been felled earlier.
 All three trees were bucked into 8-foot pieces.
 After moving to a 33-foot-long pine log on top of the ridge that the nature trail goes around, Michael’s chain saw would not start; therefore, this 20-inch diameter log was not bucked.
 (Sam Beard)